-It feels like we haven’t had a real summer in over a decade.
+We haven’t had a real summer in over a decade.
 Now that COVID restrictions are hopefully behind us, it’s time to enjoy summer’s warm months.
-Tourism will most likely be at its peak in a few weeks and many industries can benefit from the return of tourists.
-Will summer 2022 stocks be encouraging to trade?
+Tourism will most likely be at its peak in a few weeks, and many industries can benefit from the return of tourists.
+So will summer 2022 stocks be encouraging to trade?

 Many believe in the ‘’sell in May and go away” strategy.
-Historically, it hasn’t always worked.
+But, historically, it hasn’t always worked.

-Despite the holidays, Investors remain active during the summer months due to an increase in internet access worldwide.
+Despite the holidays, Investors remain active during the summer months due to increased internet access worldwide.

-This year’s summer months might be ideal to sit by the beach and invest in your favorite stocks.
-Which stocks and industries might be well-positioned for some gains this summer?
+This year’s summer months might be ideal for sitting by the beach and investing in your favorite stocks.
+So which stocks and industries might be well-positioned for some gains this summer?
 Let’s find out the best summer 2022 stocks.

 Summer 2022 Stocks: Airline Stocks